 The primary factor lowering SekureCard’s rating in this section is its apparent inclusion of a Liquidated Damages clause in its contracts.
 A Liquidated Damages fee is calculated by taking either a set amount (sometimes about $25) or a merchant’s average monthly processing costs and multiplying that amount by the remaining months in a contract.
 This effectively forces a merchant to buy out the rest of his or her contract upon early cancellation, and it can cost merchants in excess of $900.
 We consider this type of fee to be excessive and have accordingly lowered SekureCard’s rating.

-There are currently over 15 SekureCard negative reviews online, a few of which accuse the company of being a scam.
+There are currently over 40 SekureCard negative reviews online, many of which accuse the company of being a scam.
 By far the largest issue mentioned by complainants is the company’s telemarketing strategy, which they allege is generally aggressive, deceptive, and rude.
 Additional issues include extremely high cancellation fees, increased rates after signing, and difficulty cancelling service.
 We have also found some positive testimonials about SekureCard’s services, although the validity of these reports is usually called into question by other reviewers.
-Overall, the company’s inability to regulate its sales calls effectively reflects poorly on its customer service, but there are not many complaints directly criticizing the company’s customer service.
-SekureCard therefore received a slightly better-than-average “C+” grade in this section.
+Overall, the company’s inability to effectively regulate its sales calls reflects poorly on its customer service, but there are not many complaints directly criticizing the company’s customer service.
+SekureCard therefore received an average “C” grade in this section.

 Key Points - BBB